 The Doctoral Program in School Psychology (Psy.D.) builds upon the Center's specialist program in school psychology which is approved by the Florida Department of Education (DOE) and conditionally approved by the National Association of School Psychologists (NASP).
 The doctoral curriculum meets the Florida state licensure requirements as both a school psychologist and a psychologist under Chapter 490, Florida Statutes.
-Moreover, the curriculum is consistent with the APA Accreditation Guidelines and Principles of the American Psychological Association (APA), and APA accreditation will be sought for the doctoral program following the enrollment of sufficient candidates at each level of matriculation, including candidacy status.
+Moreover, the curriculum is consistent with the APA Accreditation Guidelines and Principles of the American Psychological Association (APA), and APA accreditation is currently being sought.
 School psychology doctoral programs that earn APA accreditation are eligible for NASP program approval and will be sought by the program faculty.

 The program is committed to a practitioner-informed-by-science training model.
 Candidates are prepared as highly competent problem-solvers who draw upon a strong foundation in core knowledge areas of school psychology to promote the educational and social-emotional competence of children.
 Moreover, candidates are prepared to offer the continuum of empirically supported services, including prevention, assessment, consultation, and intervention.
-Training builds upon the crucial base of scientific knowledge and develops the skills necessary for professional competence.
-It prepares candidates to be lifelong interpreters, utilizers, and producers of research through a mentorship in the process of scientific investigation.
-Candidates develop a capstone, Professional Research Project that demonstrates their research proficiency.
-Intensive, sequential practica and course-specific tasks are designed to provide candidates with opportunities for the application and integration of methods of psychological assessment and intervention, under close supervision.
-Internship provides the culminating training experience in preparing the candidate as a school psychology practitioner.
+Graduate education builds upon the crucial base of scientific knowledge and develops the skills necessary for professional competence.
+It prepares candidates to be lifelong interpreters and utilizers of research through a mentorship in the process of scientific investigation.
+Candidates develop a capstone Directed Study that demonstrates their research interpretation and utilization proficiency.
+Intensive, sequential practica and course-specific tasks are designed to provide candidates with opportunities for the application and integration of methods of psychological assessment and intervention under close supervision.
+Internship provides the culminating training experience in preparing the candidate as a health service provider.
+Additional supervised experience may be required for licensure as a psychologist.
+Candidates should carefully review state licensure and certification laws and rules to ensure adequate preparation for credentialing, including the number of internship hours which must be spent in schools.